Ramón Rodríguez Familiar: Commander

 Having improved the government and the prestige of Querétaro, Ramon Rodriguez delivered the governorship, he rejoined the army and attends various battlefronts in World War II.
 At the conclusion of this, he was appointed representative of Mexico in the victory parade in London with the general Eulogio Ortiz and Jose Beltran.
 He then held various positions in the Secretariat of National Defense: personnel director, quartermaster general of the Army, director of pensions and commander of the military zone of Aguascalientes and Puebla.
 We were awarded the medals of Perseverance, the Croix de Guerre, the vote of trust and rapport and Revolutionary Medal Merit.

 Businessman

 Enthusiastic amateur, in the late forties established in the City of Querétaro the first two commercial radio stations, XENA (1450 AM) and XEJX (1250 AM), which continue to transmit and were now owned by his descendants until the beginning the twenty-first century.

 General Ramon Rodriguez Familiar died at the Military Hospital in Mexico City on November 23, 1986.
 As a tribute to his memory, an avenue named after the capital of Querétaro, which runs from Arcos Avenue to University Avenue.

 Death

-The morning of November 23, 1986, at the Central Military Hospital in Mexico City, General Ramon Rodriguez Familiar, Querétaro political merited, stopped exist.
+The morning of November 23, 1986, at the Central Military Hospital in Mexico City, General Ramon Rodriguez Familiar, Querétaro has passed away.

 As a tribute to his memory, June 5, 1987, the Government of Mariano Palacios Alcocer Querétaro State gave its name to a street of the city, which runs from Arcos Avenue to Avenue Universidad.